-Because state certification isn’t required for BMETs, job requirements are entirely up to your future employer, and the amount of training required depends on the type of hospital equipment you’ll be responsible for maintaining.
-If the hospital is looking for a general engineer to fix basic mechanical issues, you may be able to step right into the job and train while you go.
+Because state certification isn’t necessary for BMETs, job requirements are entirely up to your potential employer.
+The training they require depends on the hospital equipment you’d be responsible for maintaining.
+If the hospital is looking for a general engineer to fix fundamental mechanical issues, you may be able to step right into the job and train while you go.

 Medical Equipment Repairer Programs

-BMET training can be acquired at a community college or vocational school.
-During your courses, you’ll study:
+To get a leg up on other candidates, consider acquiring BMET training at a community college or vocational school.
+During your training, you’ll study:

 - Electronic Circuits and Devices

 Additional medical machinery and programming courses are required for students pursuing a full bachelor’s degree in biomechanical engineering technology.

 Optional certification exams can also be taken through the Association for the Advancement of Medical Instrumentation (AAMI) to become a Certified Biomedical Equipment Technician (CBET), Certified Radiology Equipment Specialist (CRES), or a Certified Laboratory Equipment Specialist (CLES).

 How Long Does It Take to Become a Medical Equipment Repairer?

 The time it takes to earn a postsecondary degree in biomechanical engineering technology depends on where and how you study.
 Programs can last from one to two years for an associate degree and four years for a bachelor’s degree.